ozashub/Adrenalin-ARM/README.md

 ## Startup Installation

-To run Adrenalin ARM automatically on Windows login, run `install_startup.bat` as administrator and provide the full path to the folder containing `run.bat`.
+To run Adrenalin ARM automatically on Windows login, run `install_startup.bat`, which can be found inside the auto-startup folder as administrator.
 ## Common Issues

 **Wrong microphone is being used**